Holy Cross Day, 14 September 2022.

 For the future of this movement, it is indispensable for current leaders to envision and renew the direction of W4C.
 By God’s providence, in 2019, a new team of W4C leaders was installed to address the use of remote online technology for necessary operations.
 The previous outdated Bylaws of the 1970s and 1980s have been revitalized by the current leaders with the help of legal experts in nonprofit organizations.
 The current Bylaws have been scrutinized by the Alliance Defending Freedom, and this newly revised document addresses the risks posed by anti-Christian groups and other challengers.
 The leadership shall diligently implement strategies to organize the Winter Conference today to fulfill the organization’s renewed vision and mission.

-The current W4C Bylaws (Article II, Purpose and Mission) stipulate clearly, “W4C shall be established to challenge, train, and broaden the perspectives of its members for them to become good and faithful spiritual leaders for God’s Kingdom. … W4C’s mission shall be to help members to follow Jesus as Savior and Lord, to become good and faithful spiritual leaders, and to become conquerors through Christ [emphases added].”
+The current W4C Bylaws (Article II, Purpose and Mission) stipulate clearly, “W4C shall be established to challenge, train, and broaden the perspectives of its members for them to become good and faithful spiritual leaders for God’s Kingdom. … W4C’s mission shall be to help members to follow Jesus as Savior and Lord, to become good and faithful spiritual leaders, and to become conquerors through Christ [emphases mine].”

 Therefore, the Winter Conference shall focus on discipleship, God’s Kingdom, and spiritual leadership to fulfill its purpose and mission as stipulated in the Bylaws.
 The summer conference is an annual Thematic Bible Conference (TBC); similarly, the winter conference, it shall be an annual Kingdom Leadership Conference (KLC).